ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-numpy.md

 ## 3 more examples requiring more extensions (*3/11 submission*)

 - Example below will demonstrate the interaction between ndarray objects and other types such as number.
-This extension requires updating imported method signatures and some type checking.
+This extension requires updated type checking to allow numbers assigned to ndarrays, upcasting numbers as ndarrays, and [broadcasting](https://numpy.org/doc/stable/user/theory.broadcasting.html#array-broadcasting-in-numpy) numbers to full-dimension ndarrays. **See latest commits [here](https://github.com/bensonlyu/chocopy-wasm-compiler/commit/fdeb785bdc71f5db87a563a490fff037ca2e5411)**.

 ```
 import numpy as np